 If you know me at all, you know this registered dietitian has a slight obsession with eggs.
 They definitely make their way into my grocery cart every single week without fail, and they get eaten daily in my house.
 There are SO many reasons why I love eggs so much.
 They’re PACKED full of nutrition—things like protein, iron, vitamin D and much more.

 Eggs are also so easy to work with and versatile – you can use them as the protein in your meal when you don’t feel like cooking meat, you can throw together a nutritious and filling breakfast, or you can munch on them as an on-the-go snack.

 The eggs that we eat, regardless of where we are in the country are 100% Canadian, fresh and local.
 And although the egg shelve can be confusing and overwhelming with so many to choose from, you can rest assured that they are ALL healthy and jam-packed full of nutrition.
-As a busy mom, I know how challenging feeding a family is, so today, in partnership with Egg Farmers of Alberta (EFA), I’m going to share Top 5 Easy Ways to Include Eggs in Your Family Menu Plan.
+As a busy mom, I know how challenging feeding a family is, so today, I’m going to share Top 5 Easy Ways to Include Eggs in Your Family Menu Plan.

 Here are my top 5 easy ways to include eggs in your family meal plan

 Muffin tins aren’t just for traditional muffin-making.
 They can also be used to make individually portioned egg muffins!
 Egg muffins are fun and customizable and it’s easy to get your kids involved too!!
 Simply add ingredients like diced veggies, grated cheese, cooked and diced meat and herbs and spices to customize them how you like.
 They’re also easy to freeze so you always have ready-to-eat snacks in a pinch!

 2. Make hardboiled eggs for the week ahead!